andy-maier/python-garbagetracker/README.rst

 decorated function or method does not create any garbage objects.

-Garbage objects are Python objects that cannot be immediately released when the object becomes unreachable and are therefore put into the generational Python garbage collector where more elaborated algorithms are used at a later point in time to release the objects.
+Garbage objects are Python objects that cannot be immediately released when the object becomes unreachable and are therefore put into the *generational Python garbage collector* where more elaborated algorithms are used at a later point in time to release the objects.

-This may create problems for your Python application for two reasons:
+Garbage objects may create problems for your Python application for two reasons:

-1. The time delay involved in this approach keeps memory allocated for longer than necessary, causing increased memory consumption.
+1. The time delay caused by the asynchronous processing of the Python garbage collector causes the memory of the garbage objects to be allocated for longer than necessary, causing increased memory consumption.
+The severity of this problem increases with the amount and frequency of garbage objects created.

-2. There are cases where even the more elaborated algorithms cannot release a garbage object.
-If that happens, it is a memory leak that remains until the Python process ends.
+2. There are cases where even the more elaborated algorithms of the Python garbage collector cannot release a garbage object.
+In such a case, the memory for the garbage garbage objects remains allocated within the Python process, causing a memory leak that remains until the Python process ends.

 The ``garbage_tracked`` decorator can be used on any function or method, but it makes most sense to use it on test functions.
 It is a signature-preserving decorator that supports any number of positional and keyword arguments in the decorated function or method, and any kind of return value(s).